-The location which is the subject of the report will always be at the top of this list to help you to compare its performance to those in the top 10.
+The location that's the subject of the report will always be at the top of this list, helping you to compare its performance to those within the top 10.

-View Results button: You'll see this button at the top next to the keyword.
-This shows you a popup where you can view the search results for this keyword.
+View Results button: You'll see this button at the top, next to the keyword — this shows you a popup where you can view the search results for this particular keyword.

 Rank: This shows where the business is ranking for the keyword and search location.

-Business Name: This is the business name as it appears on the GMB account.
+Business Name: This displays the business name, as it appears on the GMB account.

-Verified: This will show a green tick or a red cross depending on if it is a verified GMB account.
+Verified: A green tick or a red cross will be shown here, depending on if it's a verified GMB account.

-Citations: This pulls in citations using Google to identify listings, and performs a real-time lookup of citations each time the report runs.
-It will not match the Citation Tracker report, as that has a far more complex and dedicated process for identifying citations which uses an extended list of searches, APIs and filters.
-The Citation Tracker also stores and reuses citations from one report run to the next, rather than performing a fresh citation look-up each time.
+Citations: This pulls in citations using Google to identify listings, and performs a real-time lookup of citations each time the report runs — it will not match the Citation Tracker report, as that has a far more complex and dedicated process for identifying citations, which uses an extended list of searches, APIs, and filters.
+The Citation Tracker also stores and reuses citations from one report run to the next, rather than performing a fresh citation lookup every time.

-Top Citations: This shows the percentage of how many of the citations found are “top citations” which are citations that have more value.
-You can see more in the Citations Matrix which is the section below.
+Top Citations: This shows the percentage of 'top citations' (having more value) that are found within all citations discovered.
+You can see more in the Citations Matrix section that appears below this.

-Links: This shows how many links are found on the website listed under the GMB account.
-If this is very high it usually means they have connected their Facebook or another social media page.
+Links: This displays the number of links found on the website listed under the GMB account — if this is very high, it usually means they have connected their Facebook page or another social media page.
 We gather this data through Moz.

-Linking Domains: Total linking root domains count taken from Moz.
+Linking Domains: The total linking root domains count taken from Moz.

-Website Authority: Authority score is similar to ‘Page Rank’.
-This score is a measure of the ‘rankabillity’ of a website that considers over 150 different SEO signals.
-The higher the Authority score the higher the potential ranking of a website.
+Website Authority: Authority score is similar to ‘Page Rank’ and is a measure of the website's ‘rankability’ that considers over 150 different SEO signals; the greater the Authority score, the higher the potential ranking of a website.

-Review Count: This is the number of reviews found under this GMB listing.
+Review Count: The number of reviews found under this GMB listing are shown here.

-Star Rating: This is the average star rating of reviews under the GMB listing.
+Star Rating: This is the average star rating of all reviews under the GMB listing.

-Photos: Number of photos found against the GMB listing.
+Photos: This figure represents the number of photos found against the GMB listing.

 Categories: The main category under the GMB listing.

-Just select or deselect any checkboxes as desired and click the ‘Update Table’ button.
+Just select or deselect any checkboxes, as desired, then click the green ‘Update Table’ button.

 b) Citations Matrix

-Underneath the Keyword Table is the Citations Matrix.
-This shows details about the citations for the same top ten businesses which are in the Keyword Table.
+Beneath the Keyword Table, you will find the Citations Matrix, which shows details about the citations for the same top 10 businesses found within the Keyword Table.

 Authority: This shows the domain authority of the website itself.
-Citations from established websites such as Youtube, Facebook, Yahoo, etc hold more value.
-The number associates the numerical value from that site’s domain authority.
+Citations from established websites such as YouTube, Facebook, Yahoo, etc. hold more value — the number reflects the numerical value from that site’s domain authority.

-Count: This is the number of citations held by your business and your competitors that are found on that site in Google SERPs for the search term used.
-We are showing different citation count in the ‘Top 10 results’ to what we have in the ‘Citations Matrix’.
-The count in ‘Top 10 results’ includes duplicate citations or multiple citations on the same domain, while ‘Citations Matrix’ shows your unique count of citations.
+Count: This is the number of citations currently held by your business and your competitors that are found on that site in Google SERPs for the search term used.
+A different citation count is displayed in the ‘Top 10 results’ compared to what is in the ‘Citations Matrix’; the count in ‘Top 10 results’ includes duplicate citations or multiple citations on the same domain, whereas ‘Citations Matrix’ just shows your unique count of citations.

-Top Directory: Similar to the Authority column, top directories have a trophy symbol to showcase that the website is a high-value website and hence a citation from that website is also valued highly.
+Top Directory: Similar to the Authority column, top directories have a trophy symbol to denote a high-value website — hence a citation from that website is also valued highly.

 You: This column indicates whether you have a citation on each site.
-The ‘You’ is clickable and can easily be filtered to give you a better view of this.
+The ‘You’ is clickable and can easily be filtered to provide a better view of this.

 Numbered Columns: These columns show where you and your competitors rank in Google Maps for the search term used.
 The top row shows the total number of citations found for each business.
-A tick or cross to indicates if the business has a citation on that site or not.
-Hovering over the map pins with numbers will show you the name of the business that relates to each column; your business’s column will be highlighted in green.
+A tick or cross indicates whether the business has a citation on that site (or not).
+Hovering over the map pins featuring numbers will show you the name of the business that relates to each column — your business’s column will be highlighted in green.

 c) Top 5 categories

 Next to the Citations Matrix, you’ll see another tab called ‘Top 5 Categories’ (shown below within the red box):

 3) Add Google Insights

 Click the green 'Add Insights’ button (highlighted above with the red box) to connect.
-You’ll then see the below information:
+You’ll then see the following information:

-This information is all extremely helpful when looking at your GMB listing so we have designed this to be all in one place.
-You can see this information within your GMB account itself, however, we store data for longer and allow you to look back further in time by using the date dropdown shown below within the red box:
+This data is all extremely helpful when looking at your GMB listing, so we have located it in a single place for ease of use.
+You can see this information within your GMB account itself, however, we store the data for longer and allow you to look back further in time by using the date dropdown shown below within the red box:

-Select the boxes to the right of the graph to turn off segments so that you may isolate particular data points that you’re interested in.
-For example, you might want to look only at how discovery via Google Maps changed over time.
-To do so, tick the box beside ‘Listing on Search’ to temporarily remove the Search segment from the graph and only look at referrals from Maps.
+Select the boxes to the right of the graph to turn off segments, so you can isolate particular data points that you’re interested in.
+For example, you might want to only look at how discovery via Google Maps changed over time.
+To do so, tick the box beside ‘Listing on Search’ to temporarily remove the Search segment from the graph, and only look at Maps referrals.

 Customer Actions: This section shows what customers did once they found your listing on Google.
 ‘Total actions’ gives the total of the following types of actions that customers took on your listing:

-To see how many people took a particular action on a particular day, place your cursor over the appropriate segment of the graph on the day you're interested in.
+To discover how many people took a particular action on a particular day, place your cursor over the appropriate segment of the graph for the day you're keen to see.
 Select the boxes to the right of the graph to turn off segments, so that you can isolate particular data points that you're interested in.

-Phone calls: This section shows when and how often customers called your business via your listing on Google.
-At the top of the section, ‘Total calls’ gives the total number of phone calls in the time frame that you’ve selected.
+Phone calls: This section shows when, and how often, customers called your business via your Google listing.
+At the top of the section, ‘Total calls’ gives the total number of phone calls in the timeframe that you’ve selected.
 In the graph, you can choose to view trends in customer phone calls by either ‘Day of the week’ or ‘Time of day’.
 The graph will show when customers are most likely to call your business after viewing your business listing on Google.